qrize/qrize/README.md

 | onSuccess | Function | no       | A callback that will be called on successful API response.
 Is invoked with an object that has two properties: `url` and provided `hash`. |
 | onFailure | Function | no       | A callback that will be called if request failed.
 Is invoked with two arguments: error status code and error message.                    |

-You probably won't need them, but if you will you can use them like this:
+You probably won't need them, but if you will, you can use them like this:

 ```js
 import Qrize from "qrize";